anngroong/podcasts/content/guest/flukyanov.md

 #guest_group = "wir"
 +++

-__Fyodor Lukyanov__ is Chairman of the Council on Foreign and Defense Policy, a Russian NGO providing expertise in the foreign policy field.
+__Fyodor Lukyanov__ is Chairman of the Council on Foreign and Defense Policy, a Russian think tank providing expertise in the foreign policy field.
 He is also editor-in-chief of Russia in Global Affairs, a platform for publication in English and Russian of research in political science and international relations.
+Mr. Lukyanov is also Director of Research at the Valdai Discussion Club.